The Best 10mm Pistols in 2023

 Boasting a serious magazine capacity for the caliber, the XTEN incorporates a contoured, slimmed-down grip and a high cut under the trigger guard to allow most users to get a handle on this big 10mm.
 The texture is aggressive but not overly so.

-I fired a mix of 300 rounds through the XTEN, with most of those being full-house personal protection and hard cast hunting rounds, and suffered only one malfunction that was easily cleared.
+I fired a mix of 300 rounds through the XTEN.
+Most of those were full-house personal protection and hard-cast hunting rounds.
+I encountered only one malfunction, which was easily cleared.

 Besides the option to run a red dot, the pistol ships with steel XRAY 3-dot day/night sights.
 They are easy to see and catch the eye when coming up on target, even in low light.